lerotsy/email-campaigns/README.md

 # Email Campaign Management System

-This project is a comprehensive Email Campaign Management System developed using Laravel.
-It offers a full suite of tools for managing email campaigns, templates, user authentication, and analytics.
-The system emphasizes reliability and scalability with Laravel Queues.
+This project is a Email Campaign Management System developed using Laravel.
+It offers a variety of functionalities for managing email campaigns, templates, user authentication.
+It also uses Laravel's Queues system to send both batch and individual emails.

 ## Key Features